arximboldi/lager/doc/architecture.rst

 There are several ways to do this.
-Later, we will learn how to :ref:`use effects to dispatch actions as a response to other actions<ui-actions>`.
+Later, we will learn how to :ref:`use effects to dispatch actions as a response to other actions<intent-effect-example>`.
 However, in our current scenario, a function suffices.
 We call this function ``intent()``, because it captures the intention of the user, this is, given something that happened in the user interface, it tells what the user wants to do:

 .. code-block:: c++